Create account

 Patient: About every three months.

 Doctor: What seems to bring them on?
+(A)

 Patient: They usually start just before my period.
 Sometimes if I eat chocolate.
 I’m not sure.